RRISTM/stm32h7rs_ospi/readme.md

 ### Clock Configuration

 1. Go to `Clock Configuration` tab
-2. We can set HCLK to 600MHz
+2. We can set HCLK to 600 MHz
    1. Set DIVM to `/16`
    2. DIVN1 to `300`
    3. Set System Clock Mux to `PLLCLK`